-I’m Not a Cyclist…So Why Do I Do I Need to Know My FTP?
+I’m Not a Cyclist…So Why Do I Need to Know My FTP?

 Maybe, like me, you have had non-cyclist students ask you why they need to know their FTP.
 Or maybe you’re an instructor who wonders the same thing: Does everyone who comes to class really need to get caught up in the functional threshold power numbers game when their goals have nothing to do with ever riding a bike outdoors, let alone “getting faster” or racing?